 Best EV tariffs: electricity deals for electric-car owners

-Why should you choose a tailored electric-car tariff for your home electricity – and how much can you save?
+Why should you choose a tailored electric-car tariff for your home electricity?
+And how much can you save?
+Find out here

-It’s tempting to imagine switching to electric motoring means getting something for nothing, as you swap horribly expensive trips to the fuel station for… well, just plugging in at home.
-The truth is, while recharging an electric car should definitely save a packet compared to burning tankfuls of fossil fuel, if you use your electric car frequently you’ll still face sizeable energy costs.
+It’s tempting to imagine switching to an electric car means getting something for nothing, as you swap horribly expensive trips to the fuel station for… well, just plugging in at home.
+The truth is, while going electric should definitely save you a packet compared to burning tankfuls of fuel, if you use your car frequently, you’ll still face sizeable energy costs.

 A quick bit of math shows how the bills can add up.
-The average standard cost of a kilowatt hour (kWh) of domestic electricity is 14p, and the average electric car can travel 3.5 miles on a single kWh of charge.
-So if you drive 10,000 miles in a year, you’ll be sucking more than 2,800 kWh out of the national grid and facing a £400 annual hike in your household electricity bill.
+The average standard cost of a kilowatt hour (kWh) of domestic electricity is 14p, and the average electric car can travel 3.5 miles on a single kWh.
+So, if you drive 10,000 miles a year, you’ll be sucking more than 2,800kWh out of the grid and facing a £400 annual hike in your household electricity bill.

-If you’re used to filling up a 40mpg internal-combustion-engined car to do the same mileage, you’ll have been budgeting £1,200 to £1,300 annually for fuel, so relatively speaking you’re onto a winner.
+If you’re used to filling up a 40mpg combustion-engined car to do the same, you’ll have been budgeting £1,200 to £1,300 annually for fuel, so relatively speaking, you’re onto a winner.
 However, it’s often more expensive to buy or lease an electric car than a traditional equivalent, and you may suffer more in depreciation when you sell it on.

-These are extra costs most electric-car adopters are willing to bear as the price of ‘doing the right thing’, and as these cars become mainstream those ownership cost disparities are starting to even out – or even swing in favour of electric.
-Still, it naturally makes sense to keep your charging costs as low as possible, and EV tariffs from electricity providers are designed to help you do just that.
+These are extra costs most electric-car adopters are willing to bear as the price of ‘doing the right thing’ and as these cars become mainstream, those ownership-cost disparities are starting to even out – or even swing in favour of electric.
+Still, it makes sense to keep your charging costs as low as possible, and EV tariffs from electricity providers are designed to help you do just that.

 As well as cutting your recharging costs with ‘off-peak’ rates, EV tariffs also allow the possibility of using only the ‘greenest’ electricity.
-They often include an option to charge when the renewables output of the national grid is at its highest, during periods of predicted high winds or lots of sunshine.
-You may also find energy companies offering attractive additional incentives, such as free sign-ups to external charging networks or other discounts.
+They often include an option to charge when the renewable output of the national grid is at its highest, during periods of predicted high winds or lots of sunshine.
+You may also find energy companies offering attractive additional incentives, such as free sign-ups to charging networks.

 How do EV tariffs work?